 In the following screenshot you can see multiple policy mappings have been defined some of which include one or more allowlists.

 Image evaluation is performed sequentially from top to bottom.
 The system will stop at the first match so particular care should be paid to the ordering.

 Mappings can be reordered using the buttons which will move a mapping up or down the list.
 Mappings may be deleted using the button.

-Anchore recommends that a final catch all mapping is applied to ensure that all images are mapped to a policy.
-This catch-all mapping should specify wildcards in the registry, repository and tag field.
+It is recommended that a final catch all mapping is applied to ensure that all images are mapped to a policy.
+This catch-all mapping should specify wildcards in the registry, repository, and tag fields.